-Cons: The ease of use comes with a price, it is not as customizable as Magento or OroCommerce, monthly fees can quickly add up, and if you decide to leave Shopify, you can’t take your website with you.
+Cons: The ease of use comes with a price, it is not as customizable as Magento, monthly fees can quickly add up, and if you decide to leave Shopify, you can’t take your website with you.

 Like Shopify, BigCommerce is a SaaS solution that can get you to market quickly.
 Just select a template, perform a few modifications, load your products, and you’re off to the races.
 Also like Shopify, BigCommerce comes complete with monthly fees.

 Key Features: BigCommerce lets you easily sell physical and digital goods.
 Its internal analytics provides strong support for marketing and you can even sell in multiple currencies.
 It is geared towards B2C retail sales and not B2B eCommerce.

 Pros: Like Shopify, you can easily open your shop for business with the use of wizards.
 It is one of the few big eCommerce platforms that easily enables the sale of digital products.
 The built-in marketing function integrates well with social media platforms to make keeping social a breeze.

 Cons: The ease of installation comes at the price of customization and functionality.
 This solution is not ready for Enterprise-scale operations.

 If you use WordPress for CMS, then WooCommerce is the obvious answer.
 It is a light-weight plug-in designed to bring eCommerce to WordPress blogs and websites.

 Key Features: WooCommerce is the most downloaded eCommerce extension for WordPress.